-After eight years in a technology and change line management role, I originally got into consulting as a quick way of seeing lots of different organizations, sectors and cultures – I never intended it to be a permanent career choice.
+After eight years in a technology and change line management role, I originally got into consulting as a quick way of seeing lots of different organisations, sectors and cultures – I never intended it to be a permanent career choice.
 After spending three years permanently on the road, the time came to think about starting a family.
 I thought that would also mean the end of my consulting career.
 But I found Berkeley through a conversation with a recruiter, and came into my first interview with more than a little scepticism that such a different consulting model could really work.
-That was 20+ years' ago, and I’ve learned that it really does…
+That was 20 years ago, and I’ve learned that it really does…

-My favorite piece of work is generally the one that I’m working on now!
+My favourite piece of work is generally the one that I’m working on now!
 All Berkeley people are inherently curious, and I’m no exception.
 It’s a real privilege to join clients' management teams, and live alongside them during our assignments – seeing their challenges and triumphs first hand.
 Some of those experiences have included helping Marks and Spencer transition out of their historic Baker Street head-office to Paddington Basin, and launching their first item-level Radio Frequency Identification (RFID) label; helping BP respond to the enormous increase in pressure on their digital presence after the Gulf of Mexico tragedy; helping Xerox deliver a pan-European SAP implementation; and developing the IT strategy for a music royalty collector.

 My father taught me that honesty and hard-work, combined with always putting the interests of the client ahead of your own, will always win out in the long-run.
 The way Berkeley was set up from day one by the founding partners is completely aligned with those values, which is probably why I’ve felt so at home here for so long.